The Trip Home for the Boeing 737

 one.

-The next day, I removed all the fuel and sadly decommissioned her many
+The next day, I (with my colleague Steve Huemoeller) removed all the

 systems on the Boeing flight line, after which the airplane was moved